What You Need to Know

 - A blow or a jolt to the head can cause a concussion.

 - Symptoms such as headache, nausea, vomiting, dizziness, or trouble thinking can happen right away.
 Or they may come on slowly over time.

-- Call a healthcare provider right away or go to the emergency room if a person loses consciousness after a blow to the head.
+- Call 911 or go to the emergency room if a person loses consciousness after a blow to the head.